EnriqueMurias/EnriqueMurias.github.io/_tabs/about.md

 ## 🏆 Awards and Achievements

-- **CVE-2020-10048** — Authentication Bypass vulnerability in Siemens WinCC / PCS7.
+- **[CVE-2020-10048](https://us-cert.cisa.gov/ics/advisories/icsa-21-040-09)** — Authentication Bypass Using an Alternate Path or Channel in SIMATIC WinCC and PCS 7.
   Recognized by Siemens CERT and the Cybersecurity & Infrastructure Security Agency (CISA).

-- **CVE-2019-6855** — Improper Authorization vulnerability in Schneider Electric's EcoStruxure Control Expert.
+- **[CVE-2019-6855](https://nvd.nist.gov/vuln/detail/CVE-2019-6855)** — Improper Authorization - CWE-285 vulnerability in EcoStruxure™ Control Expert V14.0 and all versions of Unity Pro.
   Listed in the National Vulnerability Database, with thanks from Schneider Electric CERT.

 ## 🧪 Projects